During the market volatility in late February 2020, I got the following text from a friend:

 Stocks let us eat well.
 Bonds let us sleep well.

-And if you want to sleep well, a majority of your bond portfolio should be in U.S. Treasuries (intermediate to long-term).
+And if you want to sleep well, a majority of your bond portfolio should be in U.S. Treasuries.
 Why U.S. Treasury bonds?

 Because the U.S. government can just print the money they owe anytime they want.
 While this would be disastrous to the U.S. economy for other reasons, they technically can’t default on their obligations.